No data troubleshooting

 .

-.
-Here's a YAML definition for an incremental metric in Prometheus:
+Here's a YAML definition for a non-incremental metric:

 objectives: